 By using a Transactional Analysis and Humanistic Counselling approach over time the anxiety response can reduce and diminish.

 In some instances a stimulus maybe too overwhelming.
 This could be a busy, hostile workplaces where the demands are too much.
-In these instances it may be better to look and what you can do to make changes, rather than things being done to you.
+In these instances it may be better to look at what you can do to make changes, ie leave and get another job, rather than things being done to you.

 Therefore anxiety can be a message to make changes in your life to achieve positive outcomes.